meyer/dex/README.md

   * :earth_africa: **Global module**: If you want to modify *every site you visit*, you’ll want to put the module inside a folder called `global`.
 Enabled global modules are loaded for *every website* you visit, so don’t go too crazy.

-  * :hammer: **Utility module**: If you want to modify any particular site, but *not all sites*, you’ll want to put the module inside a folder called `utilities`.
+  * :hammer: **Utility module**: If you want a module to be available to any site, but you want it affect sites on an individual basis, put the module inside a folder called `utilities`.
 Utility modules show up as regular site-specific modules in the Dex popover, but enabling a utility module will only enable it for the specific domain that you’ve browsed to.

-4. Visit the URL you want to modify, open the Dex popover menu, and click the switch next to `Change body background to red` to enable the module. *Whammy.*
+4. Visit the URL you want to modify, open the Dex popover menu, and click the switch next to whatever modules you want to enable. *Whammy.*

+# Installation

+**Dex daemon:** You can run the Dex daemon right away with `./dexd -run`.
+If you’re on OSX and you want the Dex daemon to launch automatically on system start, run `./dexd -install` to install the LaunchAgent.
+Worth nothing: the Dex daemon will launch from whatever directory it’s currently in.

+**Browser extension:** You can find the Dex extension on the [Chrome Web Store][dex-ext].

+Make a folder called `.dex` in your home folder or better yet, symlink `~/.dex` to a more sensible location on your hard drive.
+I symlinked `~/.dex` to [`~/Repositories/dexfiles`](https://github.com/meyer/dexfiles).

-## Good Things 2 Know
+# Good Things 2 Know

-### File Load Order
+## File Load Order

 Dex loads files in the following order: